guillaumedelaloy/Bitcoin-price-and-social-media/README.md

 Today, a good way get your flight reimbursed when facing a major problem is to share your complaint through social medias.
 I was curious about several things :

-Do people really use social medias to communicate with the airline companies ?
+1°) Do people really use social medias to communicate with the airline companies?
-What are the most frequent complaints ?
+2°) What are the most frequent complaints?
-Is there a significant difference in terms of customer satisfaction between the companies (based on social media activity) ?
+3°) Which company should I choose if I want my flight to be on time?

 # Method